Zerzevan Castle: Archaeological works

+History

 The castle was an Eastern Roman military base and a strategic garrison settlement, dominating the entire valley and controlling the ancient road between Amida (now Diyarbakır) and Dara (now Mardin).
 The castle played a key role due to its location on the easternmost border protecting the Roman Empire.
 It marked the intersection and coalescence of the cultures in the west and the east.

 The place was known as Samachi in classical antiquity.
 It was the site of heavy fighting between the Byzantine Empire and the Sasanian Empire.
 Jewelry found in the castle also indicates that the civilian population and military personnel resided together, with soldiers living alongside their family members.
 It was large enough to sustain a population of around one thousand.

 Restoration and reconstruction works, which took place during the reigns of Eastern Roman emperors Anastasius I Dicorus (r.
 491–518) and Justinian I (r.
 527–565), saw the castle develop into its final state prior to its ruin.
 The castle was most likely in use until 639 with the arrival of Arab Muslims in the beginning of the Arab–Byzantine wars.